mjackson/grand/README.md

 grand.familyName()            // A random family name
-grand.name(gender)            // A random full name of the given gender (optional) grand.emailAddress()          // A random email address grand.language(base)          // A random language and region for a given language (optional) grand.timezone(continent)     // A random timezone on a continent (optional) grand.uuid()                  // A random uuid (v4) using node-uuid and accepting the v4 parameters (optional)
+grand.name(gender)            // A random full name of the given gender (optional) grand.emailAddress()          // A random email address grand.locale(region)          // A random locale for a given region (optional) grand.timezone(continent)     // A random timezone on a continent (optional) grand.uuid()                  // A random uuid (v4) using node-uuid and accepting the v4 parameters (optional)